Yangbel1628/internship-entry-assessment/programming-test-answers.md

    - #2
    - MVC stand for Model View Controller.
+   - // Correction: This part was originally written here by mistake.
+     // It has been moved to Exercise 3 - Question 2 where it belongs.

+   - #3
+   -
    - In the past i created a project (Movie database) using react.js i used a structure similar to MVC without formally implementing it.
      Model 🧠 -> I used state to manage the movie database Favourite movies and API responses View 👁️ -> What the users saw - react components render the ui- movie cards, search bar, layout and banners.